c58/marsdb/README.md

 * **Promise based API**
 * **Carefully written on ES6**
-* **Supports many of MongoDB query/modify operations** – thanks to Meteor’s minimongo
+* **Supports many of MongoDB query/modify operations** – thanks to a Meteor’s minimongo
 * **Flexible pipeline** – map, reduce, custom sorting function, filtering.
 All with a sexy JS interface (no ugly mongo’s aggregation language)
 * **Persistence API** – all collections can be stored (and restored) with any kind of storage (in-memory, LocalStorage, LevelUP, etc)
 * **Observable queries** - live queries just like in Meteor, but with simplier interface